The Micro-Aggregated Profit Share: Aggregation Results on Market Power

-The macro approach yields the aggregate profit share, which is 19\% of value-added, while the micro approach yields the sales-weighted average profit rate, which is 10\%.
-If one were to infer from the sales-weighted average profit rate that the aggregate profit share is 10\%, that would lead to underestimating the true underlying profit share by approximately a factor of two because double marginalization is not taken into account.
-A natural question to ask is whether there exists a weighting scheme that allows recovering the aggregate profit share from micro-level data regardless of the underlying network structure.
-As the following Lemma shows, the answer to this question is yes.
+Formulation (\ref{eq:profshare_microapproach}) permits different aggregation schemes, depending on the definition of the profit rate.
+Next, we show that when the profit rate is defined as profits over sales, one can construct the profit share from micro-level data using Domar weights---that is, producer sales over aggregate value added.
+Defining profit rates as profits divided by sales rather than value added is convenient because value added is not observed in most micro-level datasets, but sales are.

-\begin{lemma}[\textbf{The Micro--Aggregated Profit Share}] If profit rates, defined as profits over sales, are aggregated using Domar weights, then both micro- and macro approaches can be used to construct the aggregate profit share. \end{lemma} \begin{proof} Let $\Pi$ denote aggregate profits.
+\begin{lemma}[\textbf{The Micro--Aggregated Profit Share}] If profit rates, defined as profits over sales, are aggregated using Domar weights (i.e., sales over GDP,) then micro- and macro approaches both yield the aggregate profit share. \end{lemma} \begin{proof} Let $\Pi$ denote aggregate profits.
 For each producer $i\in\mathcal I$, $\pi_i$ denotes profits, $p_iy_i$ are sales, and $s_{\pi_i}:= \pi_i/(p_iy_i)$ is $i$'s profit rate.
 Then, we have

 \end{proof}